neul-labs/rninja/docs/architecture.md

 # Architecture Overview

-rninja is organized as a set of focused components that together replicate Ninja’s execution semantics while layering in caching and remote distribution powered by async-nng, sled, and ryv.
+rninja is organized as a set of focused components that together replicate Ninja’s execution semantics while layering in caching and remote distribution powered by async-nng, sled, and rkyv.

 ## Component Breakdown